-By selling the commercial property first, the Trustee removed all income opportunities for the estate.
-Trustee abandoned inventory and business assets.
-Ignored the properties we had pending for sale in Chile.
+By selling the commercial property first, the Trustee deliberately removed all income opportunities for the estate.
+Trustee abandoned inventory and business assets and ignored the properties we had pending for sale in Chile.
 The Trustee assured that debt obligations would remain as unsecured debt, providing a basis for his continued administrative fees.

-45. If the 155 liberty Road property had been advertised and sold in regular form on the open market the value received alone would have been in excess of all debt, and thereby ending the proceeding, and any additional administrative fees by the Trustee.

-46. It was my understanding that the Trustee would act with the "with the best interests of parties in interest", he had asserted the same at our hearing.
+- 45. If the 155 liberty Road property had been advertised and sold in regular form on the open market the value received alone would have been in excess of all debt, and thereby ending the proceeding, and any need for a Trustee to generate administrative fees. - 46.
+It was my understanding that the Trustee would act "with the best interests of parties in interest," he had asserted the same at our hearing.
 Instead he had done the opposite.
-Since I had far more interest in this case, I did not expect a behavior so contrary to the word "Trust", in actual detriment of the interest of all other parties of interest.
-The tenants with established businesses on the property were also "parties in interest".
-In my opinion the Trustee had broken his own word as stated in Court, I lost all trust in the Trustee, and would expect the Trustee to design all future activity only to his best interest, and would work only to increase his fees as much as possible.
+Since I had far more interest in this case, I did not expect a behavior so contrary to the word "Trust", in detriment to the Debtor, and contrary to the Trustees statements in Court.

+The Tenants with established businesses on the property were also "parties in interest".
+In my opinion the Trustee had broken his own word as stated in Court.
+I lost all trust in the Trustee, and would expect the Trustee to design all future activity only to his best interest, and would work only to increase his fees as much as possible.